-- Price compression risk
+• Price compression risk

-- The business plan of the Firm already includes conservative pricing compression assumptions in the industry
+The business plan of the Firm already includes conservative pricing compression assumptions in the industry.

-- Innovation & underperformance risk
+Innovation & underperformance risk

-This coverers the risk of not being innovative or products failing to perform to client needs.
+The risk covered in this section is the risk of not being innovative or products underperforming to meet clients' needs.
 Innovation is seen as a key element of AXA IM's success and entrepreneurship is one of the core values of AXA IM.